qingwei91/qingwei91.github.io/src/pages/higher-fix/index.md

 typeMatch(queryString, queryNestedString)   // compiles
 ```

-Having a type param is useful because, for any recursive query, we can know the result type statically without traversing the tree, which is a runtime property.
+Having a type param is useful because, for any recursive query, we can `know the result type statically without traversing the tree`, which is a runtime property.

 The following steps are common when applying recursion schemes.